-Effective executive recruiter relationships can play an instrumental part in career advances for the rising professional and the established executive.
+Effective relationships with executive recruiters can play an instrumental part in career advances for the rising professional and the established executive.
 Whether you’ve worked with executive recruiters before or this is your first time, there is a lot to know about how to build effective working relationships with recruiters.

-2) Take the recruiter’s unsolicited calls
+2. Take the recruiter’s unsolicited phone calls:

-3) Develop an online relationship with recruiters
+3. Develop an online relationship with recruiters

-4) If the job lead is not right for you, help the recruiter with applicable leads and information whenever feasible
+4. If the job lead is not right for you, help the recruiter with applicable leads and information whenever feasible

-5) Don't waste your recruiter's time
+5. Don't waste your recruiter's time

 Do not test the waters with a recruiter—do that on your own time.
 If you waste a recruiter’s time once, rest assured you will not get the opportunity to do that again.

-As I mentioned in #1, companies are paying recruiters to find the cream of the crop.
+Companies are paying recruiters to find the cream of the crop.
 The hard-to-find, desirable candidate that the company cannot find on their own.
 So if that is not you, apply to the company directly on your own.
 This is a simple lesson in economics.
 To be placed by a recruiter, you need to have a background or skill set that warrants a fee to be paid that hovers around 25% of your salary.
 So help the recruiter market you by being fabulous and in-demand in the first place.

-7) Give the recruiter what they need
+7. Give the recruiter what they need

 Some recruiters may ask for references or writing samples—whatever it may be, give the recruiter what they ask for during the appropriate phase in the process.
 Just like winning over an employer, you have to win over a recruiter.

-8) Have your resume in a reverse chronological format
+8. Have your resume in a reverse chronological format

 Written by Lisa Rangel, Executive Resume Writer